-Nasdaq leads stock rally, Fed minutes on tap
+Stocks swing in choppy session, Fed minutes ahead

 Fed minutes due out at 2 p.m.
 ET

-U.S. stock markets were mixed Wednesday morning as investors await the minutes from the Federal Reserve’s latest policy meeting.
+U.S. stock markets bounced between losses and gains midday as investors await the minutes from the Federal Reserve’s latest policy meeting.

 |Ticker